ramya-lakkaraju/CODSOFT/Data_Science_Internship/Iris_Flower_Classification/README.md

 Result

-The model successfully classifies Iris flowers into three species with 100% accuracy on the test dataset.
+The model successfully classified Iris flowers with 100% accuracy on the test dataset.